-- 1) Remove any remains of the old seal from the door. - Clean out the groove in the door that the seal was bedded in, using a flat-end screw driver or equivalent. - Run a thin bead of clear roof and gutter silicone along the groove. - 4) Starting at one end, press the new door seal into the groove on the door. - 5) Refit the door if it has been removed.
+- 1) Remove any remains of the old seal from the door. - 2) Clean out the groove in the door that the seal was bedded in, using a flat-end screw driver or equivalent. - 3) Run a thin bead of clear roof and gutter silicone along the groove. - 4) Starting at one end, press the new door seal into the groove on the door. - 5) Refit the door if it has been removed. - 6) Keep the door closed while the silicon sets.

-2.9.
+2.11.
 DOOR HANDLE ADJUSTMENT